airizzuto/AirRanging/README.md

 # AirRanging

-Web application for flight fuel planning, with aircraft database.
+Web application for flight fuel planning, with aircraft management and user account.

 ## Description